 We remark that if $\{ D_i \}_{i=1}^n$ is a (disc) surgery sequence, then $\{ \partial D_i \}_{i=1}^n$ is a (curve) surgery sequence.

 \begin{proposition} Let $V$ be a compression body.
-Any two essential simple closed curves in its disc set $\mathcal{D}(V)$ are connected by a disc surgery sequence. \end{proposition}
+Any two curves in its disc set $\mathcal{D}(V)$ are connected by a disc surgery sequence. \end{proposition}

 \begin{proof} Let $D$ and $E$ be two essential discs in a compression body $V$, and assume they intersect in minimal position.
 Choose an outermost bigon $E'$ of $E$ with respect to the arcs $D \cap E$.
-We may surger the discs $D$ along $E', $which produces two new discs in $V$ disjoint from $D$, both of which, $D'$ say, have fewer intersection points with $E$.

-The discs $D$ and $D'$ are disjoint, so their boundary curves are distance one apart in the curve complex.
-Furthermore, $D'$ has strictly fewer intersections with $E$ than $D$, so this process terminates after finitely many disc surgeries.
-This gives a disc surgery sequence $\{ D_i \}_{i=0}^n$ connecting $D$ and $E$. \end{proof}
+We may surger the disc $D$ along $E'$, which produces two new discs in $V$ disjoint from $D$.
+Call one of these $D_1$.
+The disc $D_1$ is disjoint from $D$ and has fewer intersections with $E$.
+This process terminates after finitely many disc surgeries.
+This gives a disc surgery sequence $\{ D_i \}_{i=0}^{n-1}$ connecting $D$ and $E$. \end{proof}